Everything you need to know about the Japanese dragon

 That’s it, our article is finished.
 We are sure that you have been able to learn more about Japanese mythology and its history!
 You had no idea that the Chinese dragon and its Japanese counterpart were so close, didn’t you?

-If you want to bring the myth directly to your home, don’t hesitate to consult our magnificent of the Japanese Dragon paintings to install in your home: mystical and Zen atmosphere guaranteed!
+If you want to bring the myth directly to your home, don’t hesitate to check our magnificent of the Japanese Dragon paintings to install in your home: mystical and Zen atmosphere guaranteed!